-Procedure Stage Responsibility Evidence

-1 Verbal Warning:

-At the first stage of this process a verbal warning will be issued.
+Procedure Stage Responsibility Evidence 1 Verbal Warning: Senior Manager Record of Verbal At the first stage of this process a verbal warning will be issued.
 A record of this verbal warning will be kept on the employee's personnel file for a twelve-month period and will be disregarded after this period, if no further stages of the disciplinary process have been issued against the staff member.

-2 First Written Warning:

-Failure to improve on the previously issued verbal warning within the agreed period outlined at the verbal warning stage, or an additional failure of a staff member to fulfil their duties as set out in their job description, or a staff member found in breach of the stated staff code of conduct, will result in a first written warning being issued.
+Warning on staff file 2 First Written Warning: Senior Manager Record of First Failure to improve on the previously issued verbal warning within the agreed period outlined at the verbal warning stage, or an additional failure of a staff member to fulfil their duties as set out in their job description, or a staff member found in breach of the stated staff code of conduct, will result in a first written warning being issued.
 A record of this written warning will be kept on the employee's personnel file for a twelve-month period and will be disregarded after this period, if no further stages of the disciplinary process have been issued against the staff member.
-Additionally, the issuing of a first written warning will also result in the record of the verbal warning being retained for the duration of the note of the first written warning being retained on the employee's personnel file.

-3 Final Written Warning:

-If the staff member fails to rectify the issues that lead to either the verbal warning or first written warning, or if there is an additional failure to fulfil their duties as set out in their job description, or the staff member found in breach of the stated staff code of conduct, will result in a final written warning being issued.
-A record of this written warning will be kept on the employee's personnel file for
+Additionally, the issuing of a first written warning being retained for the duration of the note of the first written warning being retained on the employee's personnel file.
+Written Warning on staff file 3 Final Written Warning: Senior Manager Final Written Warning on File If the staff member fails to rectify the issues that lead to either the verbal warning or first written warning, or if there is an additional failure to fulfil their duties as set out in their job description, or the staff member found in breach of the stated staff code of conduct, will result in a final written warning being issued.
+A record of this written warning will be kept on the employee's personnel file for on the a twelve-month period and will be disregarded after this period, if no further stages of the disciplinary process have been issued against the staff member.